 - It promotes early language development.

-- It stimulates brain development and enhances memory as they learn and remember a lot of new words.
+- It stimulates brain development and enhances memory as they learn and remembers a lot of new words.

 - It builds vocabulary.